rekluz/NikakudoriMahjong/README.md

 ## License

-*Copyright © 2026 Rekluz Games.
+*Copyright © 2026 Rekluz Labs.
 All rights reserved.*
 *This code and its assets are the exclusive property of Rekluz Games.
 *Personal use only.
 No commercial use or redistribution permitted.*